wechaty/docusaurus/jekyll/_posts/2022-02-27-refactoring-friday-bot-with-nestjs-ddd-cqrs.md

 All the above modules are in the `src/` folder, they are working under the Inverse of Control (IOC) pattern powered by NestJS.

+## To-do List

+- [ ] Finish the Event-Driven Architecture (EDA) module for Wechaty, and publish it as `wechaty-actor` NPM module.
+- [ ] Publish a NestJS module `wechaty-nest` for easily integrating the `wechaty-actor` NPM module to NestJS

 ## Source Code

 The source code of Friday BOT is available on [GitHub](https://github.com/wechaty/friday)